TheLab-ms/website-content/pages/2018special.md

         then they should be elected to both those positions in the same election.
     [ ] Not adding the proposed supplimental rule.

 </pre>

+&nbsp;

+<a name="AboutNominees"></a>
+&nbsp;

+&nbsp;

+### About the Nominees

+Here is some information about the nominees.
+It is listed in the order it was received.

+James Ford - "The Fordness" - Nominee for President

+>James is a maker.
+He has been making things since he was a little kid, sitting on the bedroom floor with his big brother, a soldering iron, and a bag full of parts from radioshack.
+>
+>Since then, he has dabbled in modding and repairing electronics, a little bit of programing, carpentry, auto mechanics, metal working, leatherworking, and most recently, learning 3d printing, vinyl cutting and laser cutting at thelab.
+>
+>What James feels is his most valuable contribution to thelab is the introduction and onboarding of new members and training them in the use of our equipment.
+>
+>James has demonstrated his committment to the space as our Facilities Coordinator, organizing multiple improvment projects including upgrading the lighting throughout the space and aquiring matching chairs for our classroom as well as overseeing the day to day operations, security and cleanliness of the space.
+>
+>If elected, James promises to bring the same passion and committment to the office of President of thelab.

+Andy Michaels - "lego" - Nominee for Fundraising Coordinator

+>What I like to make: Microcontroller projects, Music-related stuff
+>
+>Desired Position: Fundraising Coordinator
+>
+>Why You Should Vote for Me: I will work with the membership and leadership to develop and execute a plan to help fund the lab's basic needs as well as special projects and future goals.

+Olivia Snyder - "olisny" - Nominee for Vice President and Education Coordinator

+>Who are you?
+>
+>I’m Olivia.
+I am a self-described jack-of-all-trades as I have my hands in a little bit of everything.
+I’ve was a freelance graphic designer and web designer for 15+ years, I ran my own face painting business for 10 years, and I managed a paint-your-own pottery shop for almost 5.
+During that time, I worked with various non-profit organizations, from working with folks at special abilities camps to stuffing envelopes to giving historical tours.
+>
+>What do you do?
+>Currently, I focus my efforts on my pottery and art.
+I run my pottery and art shop, Faerie Hive; the Lab is the sole beneficiary of any volunteer efforts and philanthropy I can offer.
+What attracts me to the Lab is the enormous potential for utilizing a lot of the tech-based making tools to empower everyone to create amazing things, not to mention the vast pool of expertise in various fields each member brings to collaborations.
+I love the Lab and love to help people learn new things!
+>
+>Why should I vote for you?
+>I’ve both learned how to delegate AND how to say no. It is my desire to both organize and promote the Lab in a manner it so deserves.
+As vice president, I intend to up our presence locally, by forming relationships with the city, relevant local entities, and the public at large.
+The Lab is only as strong as the members.
+My skill set and experience in producing visual paraphernalia as well as friendly public relations is more than apropos in helping the Lab find reach members and grow into a strong, stable entity.

+More Nominee Bios to be added as they arrive.

+&nbsp;

+&nbsp;

 Be sure to visit us in [Slack](https://thelab.slack.com) or [IRC](https://kiwiirc.com/client/irc.freenode.org/?nick=TheLabGuest|?&theme=cli#thelab.ms) or [Reddit](http://www.reddit.com/r/TheLab_ms/) to share your ideas!